Kendall Jenner Admits To Painting Her Room A Certain Shade To Suppress Her Appetite

 A photo posted by Kendall (@kendalljenner) on

-Apparently there was an experiment back in the ’80s that proved the Baker-Miller Pink shade had a calming and appetite suppressing effect on people.
-A report details the “physiological effect” of the color, which supports everything the young model wrote on her blog titled “The Story Behind My Pink Wall!”
+There was an experiment back in the ’80s that proved the Baker-Miller Pink shade had a calming and appetite-suppressing effect on people.
+A report details the “physiological effect” of the color, which supports everything the young model wrote in her blog post, titled “The Story Behind My Pink Wall!”

 “It is hypothesized that a newly discovered color, Baker-Miller Pink, has a measurable and predictable effect on reducing physiological variables associated with aggression in subjects of normal intelligence.”